maarky/singlecontainer/README.md

 ### filter(callable $filter): SingleContainer

-Calls filter passing in the container value and the container itself.
+Calls filter passing in the container value.
 Returns itself if filter returns true, otherwise an empty container of the same type.
 If this method is called on an empty container there is nothing to filter so it should ignore $filter and return itself.

-$filter should have signature function(mixed $var, SingleContainer $container): boolean where $var is the data being stored in the calling SingleContainer and $container is the calling SingleContainer.
+$filter should have signature function(mixed $var): boolean where $var is the data being stored in the calling SingleContainer.

 ### filterNot(callable $filter): SingleContainer